 3 CHECK THE DISTANCE

-The Brownie Target Camera is a fixed-focus camera-everything eight feet and farther from the lens will be sharp.
+The Brownie Target Camera is a fixed-focus camera-everything eight feet or more from the lens will be sharp.
 For subjects closer than eight feet, use the Kodak Close-Up Attachment described on page 22.